 Nashua Drug Court

-Greater Nashua Mental Health Center has been the provider of services for the Nashua Drug Court program since 2014.
+Greater Nashua Mental Health has been the provider of services for the Nashua Drug Court program since 2014.

 Without the Nashua Drug Court program, most participants could be facing incarceration, due to numerous arrests for serious crimes.
 However, according to several studies, Drug Court programs significantly reduce the recidivism rate for these kinds of offenses.
 In national studies of drug court programs, the average recidivism rate was only 16 percent in the first year after leaving the program, and 27 percent after the second year.
 This is much more favorable than the recidivism rates of offenders on conventional probation, in which 46 percent commit a new offense and over 60 percent commit a probation violation.